Ganon11/WorfBot/README.md

 WorfBot
 =======

-IRC Bot with miscellaneous functionality
+IRC Bot with miscellaneous functionality.
+Originally by Mr. Stark.